5 Easy & Practical Healthy Eating Tips for Busy College Students

 If you can devote a little more of your time to it, then you can start practicing more and more complex recipes.
 You could, for example, make simple flatbreads in your skillet to go with your soups and stews.
 Just 180grams bread flour, a teaspoon (each) of salt and dried oregano, a tablespoon of olive oil and 110ml warm water.
 Mix, form a ball and knead for five minutes.
 Divide into 4, roll flat and throw into a hot skillet.
 Perhaps, with consistent efforts, you’ll be able to gain cooking skills that would rival professional chefs!

 There aren’t many problems in the word that can’t be solved with warm fresh bread dripping in butter.

-Hey, if you really catch the baking bug you could even impress your Physics Tutor by baking her a batch of homemade cookies!
+Hey, if you really catch the baking bug you could even impress your friends & college mates by baking them a batch of homemade cookies!

 Order a Veggie Box

 Remember we said that good nutrition means knowing what to cook as much as how to cook it?
 Well, it’s true what Mom said – fruits and especially veggies are the key to a nutritious diet.
 Veggies are also great for students as they are both cheap and filling, meaning they are easy on both your waistline and your bank account!

 It can sometimes be hard to plan in advance for using them, so it could be an idea to invest in a vegetable box delivery if such a service exists in your city.
 For just a few bucks, these subscription services will deliver a box of delicious, fresh – often organic – vegetables to your door every week!

 You can ask for a random selection to be delivered, and it can be fun opening up the box every week, unpacking your lovely veggies and setting out figuring all the meals for the week you can take advantage of your newly arrived bounty.